Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Abstract

 \section{Abstract}

 Effective exploration is a key challenge in reinforcement learning for large language models: discovering high-quality trajectories within a limited sampling budget from the vast natural language sequence space.
-Existing methods face notable limitations: GRPO samples exclusively from the root, saturating high-probability trajectories while leaving deep, error-prone states under-explored.
-Tree-based methods blindly disperse budgets across trivial or unrecoverable states, causing sampling dilution that fails to uncover rare correct suffixes and destabilizes local baselines.
+Existing methods face notable limitations: GRPO samples exclusively from the root, saturating high-probability trajectories while leaving deep and error-prone states under-explored.
+Tree-based methods disperse budgets across trivial or unrecoverable states, causing sampling dilution that fails to uncover rare correct suffixes and destabilizes local baselines.
 To address this, we propose Deep Dense Exploration (DDE), a strategy that focuses exploration on \textit{pivots}—deep, recoverable states within unsuccessful trajectories.
-We instantiate DDE with DEEP-GRPO, which introduces three key innovations: (1) a lightweight data-driven utility function that automatically balances recoverability and depth bias to identify pivot states; (2) local dense resampling at each pivot to increase the probability of discovering correct subsequent trajectories; and (3) a dual-stream optimization objective that decouples global policy learning from local corrective updates.
-Experiments on mathematical reasoning benchmarks demonstrate that our method consistently outperforms GRPO, tree-based methods, and other strong baselines.
+We instantiate DDE with DEEP-GRPO, which introduces three key innovations: (1) a utility-guided pivot sampling distribution that balances depth-based branching value with online recoverability estimation; (2) local dense resampling at each pivot to increase the probability of discovering correct subsequent trajectories; and (3) a dual-stream optimization objective that decouples global policy learning from local corrective updates.
+Experiments on mathematical reasoning benchmarks and multi-hop QA agent tasks demonstrate that our method consistently outperforms GRPO, tree-based methods, and other strong baselines.
+Code is available at \url{https://github.com/AgentCombo/DEEP-GRPO}.